Pop goes the…pimple. If you find yourself heaving heavily at the thought of it, you’re probably like the rest of us skin-troubled folk.

 Collagen and elastin breakdown: Matrix metalloproteinases (MMPs) are enzymes that break down elastin and collagen, the glue that holds the skin firmly together.
 Some MMP activity is required and is normal.
 But excess activity is one of the factors that contribute to visible aging (wrinkles and sagging skin).
 So, inhibiting MMP activity can make a huge difference.

 Free radicals: Free radicals damage cells and causes skin pores to get blocked with dead cell debris and other toxins.
 Flavonoids are plant compounds that have been proved to be strong antioxidants.
-Some types of tea have been found to be rich in flavonoids and can, thus, be used as convenient solution to this ‘radical’ problem.
+Some types of tea have been found to be rich in flavonoids and can, thus, be used as a convenient solution to this ‘radical’ problem.
 Popular dietary flavonoids include catechin, quercetin, and epigallocatechin-3-gallate (EGCG).1(Try and hold on to that.)

 Cataloguing Our Expectations